 Wednesday, December 7, 2022

-This event will be moderated by Omar Martinez (University of Central Florida) and Kayla McGovern (National Center for Medical-Legal Partnership) and will feature panelists Erin Loubier & Amy Nelson (Whitman-Walker Health), Sonya Hunt Gray (HRSA), and Theresa Brabson & Linda Peyton (Legal Clinic for the Disabled).
+This event was moderated by Omar Martinez (University of Central Florida) and Kayla McGovern (National Center for Medical-Legal Partnership) and featured panelists Erin Loubier & Amy Nelson (Whitman-Walker Health), Sonya Hunt Gray (HRSA), and Theresa Brabson & Linda Peyton (Legal Clinic for the Disabled).